fernandodoc/fernandodoc/README.md

 __- Working with website development, web design, digital marketing, audiovisual, copywriting and making some coffees.__<br>
 __- Looking to collaborate with projects open source or new projects.
 If I am useful, just contact me.__<br>
  <br><br>
- __- MBA in "Sales Management", degree in "International Relations", expert in "Hard Negotiations and some certifications in digital marketing".__

  1. Skills
      - [x] HTML, CSS and Bootstrap
      - [x] WordPress and builders like Elementor, Yoo and Wp Bakery